jonasf/docker-mono-example/README.md

-Simple hello world test with Docker and Mono
+Simple "hello world" test with Docker and Mono
 ===

-This sample will run a simple C# console application in a Ubuntu Docker container.
+This example will run a simple C# console application in a Ubuntu Docker container.

-The application will print a simple "Hello Mono" to the console.
+The application will print "Hello Mono!" to the console.

 Step 1
 ---

-####Set up a vagrant box to run the sample on
+####Set up a vagrant box to run the example on

-######Open a command prompt an run:
+######Open a command prompt and run:

     $ vagrant init phusion/ubuntu-14.04-amd64
     $ vagrant up